Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... 0-0

 TL;DR

-Written by
+Reviewed by

-Nimzo-Indian Defence: 1.d4 Nf6 2.c4...
+Nimzo-Indian Defence: 1.d4 Nf6 2.c4......
 0-0: A Complete Guide

-Nimzo-Indian Defence: 1.d4 Nf6 2.c4...
+Nimzo-Indian Defence: 1.d4 Nf6 2.c4......
 0-0 - Opening Moves

 Summary

 The Nimzo-Indian Defence: 1.d4 Nf6 2.c4...
-0-0 arises after 1.d4 Nf6 2.c4 e6 3.Nc3 Bb4 4.a3 Bxc3+ 5.bxc3 0-0 and falls under ECO code E27.
-With 378,978 Lichess games across all rating levels, it is a specialized opening choice.
+0-0 begins with 1.d4 Nf6 2.c4 e6 3.Nc3 Bb4 4.a3 Bxc3+ 5.bxc3 0-0 (ECO E27).
+Lichess records 378,978 games in this line, which gives us a reliable view of how it actually performs in practice.

 History and Notable Players